 A traditional pintxos bar with whole legs of jamón ibérico hanging from the ceiling and a counter that represents the old school at its most confident.
 La Cepa doesn't innovate because it doesn't need to — the classics here are executed with the kind of precision that only decades of repetition produce.
+The ham is carved to order by hand, the slices draped across bread with a thin sheen of fat that melts on contact, and the ritual of watching the carver work is half the experience.

 Location